How do I prevent and manage algae in my hydroponic system?

 Algae occurs naturally when light comes into contact with nutrient-rich water.
 In a hydroponic system, any exposed opening on your lid where light can reach the water below creates the right conditions for algae to grow.

-Algae itself won't directly harm your plants, but the conditions it creates can cause problems.
+Algae itself will not directly harm your plants, but the conditions it creates can cause problems.
 It competes for the nutrients and oxygen in your reservoir, and the excess moisture it introduces around the base of your seedling can cause stem wilting over time.
+Catching it early makes it much easier to manage.

 Our proprietary antibacterial silicone net cups are specifically engineered to solve this problem.
-Unlike hard plastic cups, the opaque silicone blocks light from reaching the rockwool cube and the nutrient water beneath it, cutting off the conditions algae needs to grow.
+Unlike hard plastic cups, the opaque silicone blocks light from reaching the rockwool cube and the nutrient water beneath it, cutting off the conditions algae need to grow.

 Make sure your net cups are seated firmly.
 Any gap that allows light through an open hole in the lid is an invitation for algae.

-Hold a gentle stream of water about 1cm from the surface of the affected medium to physically dislodge and rinse away the algae.
+Hold a gentle stream Spray of water pressure about 1cm from the surface of the affected medium to physically dislodge and rinse away the algae.
 Repeat until the surface is clear, then check that all openings on your lid are properly sealed.

-Apr 9, 2026
+Apr 29, 2026

 Not finding what you're looking for?
 Contact Us Directly